-To use the visible bell, first place a mark in the check box labeled Use visible bell.
+To use the visual bell, first place a mark in the check box labeled Use visual bell.

 You can then select between Invert screen, or Flash screen.
 If you select Invert screen, all colors on the screen will be reversed.
 If you choose Flash screen, you can choose the color by clicking the button to the right of the Flash screen selection.

-The slider bar can be used to adjust the duration of the visible bell.
-The default value is 500ms, or half a second.
+The spin box can be used to adjust the duration of the visible bell.
+The default value is 500 msec, or half a second.

 There are the two sections Sticky Keys and Locking Keys to this panel.